parane/web-development/README.md

 .
 ECMAScript 2024

+So, lets explore JavaScript Features You Need to Know to master in React Js.

 # Running Javascript #
 If you are developing for the back end using Javascript , you may better control of version of the runtime define you use But for front end , you have to consider the browser compatibility.
 We used transpiling tools like Babel to convert the latest javascript to older version.